aychedee/octopus/README.md

 Code example: A server that echoes any message sent to it out to all open connections

-    from octopus import AsyncSocketServer, SocketConnection
+    from octopus import Octopus, SocketConnection

     class EchoConnection(SocketConnection):